aachrisg/julia_embed/README.md

 This code should build fine on any system.
 There are no dependencies and no Julia SDK is needed.
 A trivial CMake file is provided but if you're not using Cmake, all you have to do is link the 2 .cpp files into a loadable .dll/.so file.

-# using in Julia
+# Using in Julia
 You will first include "importcpp.jl" in your julia session.
 After that you can use ImportCPP( "path/to/dll_name" ).
-Note that you shuld leave off the .so or .dll extension.
+Note that you should leave off the .so or .dll extension.
+When you load the dll it will tell you what to type when you unload it.
+If you call an expoted function that has been unloaded, you will get an error.

+You can run the included test.jl by typing "julia test.jl".

 # Notebook interface demo
 These screenshots are me graphing a c++ implementation of "A Convenient Generalization of Schlick’s Bias and Gain Functions" (https://arxiv.org/pdf/2010.09714.pdf)